farhat-lab/resdata-ng/README.md

 ## Changelog

 - version 2.0.0
-  - metadata (geographic location, collection year) from NCBI and PATRIC.
+  - summary tables for the metadata (geographic location, collection year).
+Sources: NCBI and PATRIC.